IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

         3. The test will programmatically:
             *   Clear the vector store before starting for a clean base.
             *   Ingest the `sample_for_hierarchical_test.md` file.
-            *   Verify that the chunks stored in the vector database contain the prepended hierarchical titles (e.g., "Title: Main Title\nSection: Section 1").
+            *   Verify that the chunks stored in the vector database contain the prepended hierarchical titles (e.g., "Title: Document Title\nSection: Section 1").
             *   Formulate a specific query that should *only* match a chunk from a deep subsection.
             *   Assert that the correct, context-rich chunk is retrieved, proving the system's precision.
         4. The test must clean up after itself by deleting the temporary test data from the vector store upon completion.